WPCD-Workflows/documentation/source/ets.rst

 HCD sources
 ~~~~~~~~~~~

-There is a number of sources developed by HCD project, that are
+There is a number of sources developed by WPCD, that are
 incorporated by the ETS workflow.

 For the HCD sources please activate the type of heating source, by